Erdodif/ReactMyAdmin/README.md

 #### Start the react app

-Command for manually actualize the enviromental variables for the react app:
+Command for manually update the enviromental variables of the react app:

 ```.cmd
 npm run copy-env
 ```

-> This command will copy the .env file into the client folder and will be automatically called when the client developer server is started.
+> This command will copy the `.env` file into the client folder and will be automatically called when the frontend development server is started.

 ```.cmd
 npm run client
 ```

-> Note that the server start will fail if no enviromental variables (.env) file is present in the project's main folder (where the .env.example is located).
+> Note that the starting of the server will fail if no enviromental variable (`.env` file) is present in the project's main folder (where the `.env.example` is located).

 #### Run the node server